 The East-West Center promotes better relations and understanding among the people and nations of the United States, Asia, and the Pacific through cooperative study, research, and dialogue.

-Course Level: The studentships are available to pursue bachelor or master’s degree study at the University of Hawai‘i.
+- Course Level: Scholarships are available to pursue a bachelor or master’s degree study at the University of Hawai‘i.

-- Tuition and fees payable to the University of Hawai‘i.
+- Tuition and fees are payable to the University of Hawai‘i.

 - Housing in a student residence hall.

 - Monthly allowance for food, clothing, and incidental expenses.

 - Health insurance in accordance with Exchange Visitor (J-1 visa) regulations.

 - An initial settling-in allowance.

 - Initial and terminal transportation to all official activity sites.